nnn

 7) Peanut Tofu Bowl

-I need to consume less meat, so I prepared this bowl, and to my surprise, I like it!
-Pressing the tofu is optional (I don’t always do it), but if you want to, get it nice and crispy in a pan until it is gold and chewy.
-For the sauce, mix the peanut butter, soy sauce, lime juice, and add warm water until it is easy to pour.
-If you want to add some contrast to the creaminess of the sauce, I suggest putting some carrots, cucumbers, and cabbage.
+I need to eat less meat, so I made this bowl, and I actually like it!
+You don’t need to press the tofu (I don’t always do it), but if you want to, make it nice and crispy in a pan until it is a golden brown and chewy.
+For the sauce, mix the peanut butter, soy sauce, and lime juice, and then add warm water until it is easy to pour.
+To add some contrast to the creaminess of the sauce, I suggest putting some carrots, cucumbers, and cabbage.

 8) Kimchi Rice Bowl

-Nathaniel’s Pantry Notes: Why Cold Rice Is Better Than You Think
+Nathaniel’s Pantry Notes: Cold Rice Is Better Than You Think

-• Cook today, use today.
-To cool and dry, spread the fresh rice on a sheet pan in a thin layer, and fan it for 15 minutes (or place it in front of an open freezer door).
-It will be sufficiently dried for handling.
+• Cook it today, use it today.
+The rice should be spread out to a thin layer on the sheet pan for cooling and drying, then fan it for 15 minutes, or place it in front of an open freezer door to cool.

-The texture is already firm and grainy, heat for one minute, break apart with a fork, and treat like it is day old, the pre-cooked microwave rice pouches are \*great\*.
+• The texture is already firm and grainy, heat for one minute and break apart with a fork and treat it like it is day old, the pre-cooked microwave rice pouches are great.

-You should avoid using rice that is fresh, hot, or just been cooked as it will clump together and steam.
-Use it for rice and curry, not for stir fries and scrambled egg bowls.
+• Do not use fresh, hot, or recently cooked rice, as it will clump together and steam.
+Instead, it should be used for rice and curry, not for stir fries or scrambled egg bowls.

 • Frozen cooked rice.
 It works great.
-Spread some cooked rice onto a sheet pan and freeze it, then transfer it into a bag.
-When you need it, microwave it for 90 seconds.
-The freezing and thawing makes it dry in a similar way.
+Cooked rice can be spread on a sheet pan and frozen, then put in a bag.
+For use, microwave the bag for 90 seconds.
+The freezing and thawing dry it in a similar way to what is desired.

-It is intentionally left out washing rice before cooking (it is a good practice, but does not change the outcome between fresh and cold), using sticky sushi rice when you want fluffy fried rice (they have different starches; jasmine or basmati is what you want for bowls), and trying to ‘fix’ fresh hot rice with more oil (you can’t; it’s the moisture, not the fat that you are lacking).
-Ultimately, you must focus on what lies ahead.
-Ideally, you would prepare the rice a day in advance.
-You will have an enhanced experience of the different flavors of the bowls, and you can feel a sense of satisfaction regarding the decision you made.
+They use different starches; jasmine or basmati is what you want for bowls, and attempting to ‘fix’ fresh hot rice by adding more oil (you can’t because it’s the moisture, not the fat, that you’re lacking).
+Ultimately, there’s an emphasis on what lies ahead.
+Ideally, you’d want to prepare the rice a day beforehand.
+You will have an improved experience of the various tastes of the bowls and will have the satisfaction of the choice made.

 9) Chicken Katsu Bowl